mfornace/rebind/README.md

 ## Install

 ### Requirements
-- CMake
+- CMake 3.8+
 - C++17 (fold expressions, `constexpr bool *_v` traits, `std::variant`, `std::string_view`, a few `if constexpr`s)
-- Python 2.7+ or 3.3+
+- CPython 2.7+ or 3.3+

 ### Python
-Run `pip install -e .` in the directory where setup.py is.
-Module `cpy.cli` is included for command line usage.
+Run `pip install .` or `python setup.py install` in the directory where setup.py is.
+(To do: put on PyPI.)

+The module `cpy.cli` is included for command line usage.
 It can be run directly as a script `python -m cpy.cli ...` or imported from your own script.
 The `cpy` python package is pure Python, so you can also import it without installing if it's in your `$PYTHONPATH`.

 ### CMake
+Write a CMake target for your own shared library(s).
+Use CMake function `cpy_module(my_shared_target...)` to define a new CMake python module target based on that library.

-Use CMake function `cpy_module` to make a CMake target for the given library.
-Define `-DCPY_PYTHON={my python executable}` or `-DCPY_PYTHON_INCLUDE={include folder for python}` to customize.
+Run CMake with `-DCPY_PYTHON={my python executable}` or `-DCPY_PYTHON_INCLUDE={include folder for python}` to customize.
+CMake's `find_package(Python)` is not used used by default since only the include directory is needed.
+You can find your include directory from Python via `sysconfig.get_path('include')` if you need to set it manually for some reason.

+### Single header?
+Maybe do this in future, although it's a bit silly.

 ## Writing tests in C++